Itera/fagkveld-18.02.21-k8s/README.md

 # The dev container is the 'Dockerfile' in the root folder,
 # which is meant to install all required tooling for these labs
 ./build-dev.ps1
-# or
+# OR
 ./build-dev.sh
-# or
+# OR
 docker pull martinothamar/k8sdev:latest
 docker tag martinothamar/k8sdev:latest k8sdev:latest

 # Then we can enter into the container.
 ./run-dev.ps1
-# or
+# OR
 ./run-dev.sh
 # ----------------------------------------------------------------

 # We can log into Azure using the service principal (SP auth is needed unless you are running Intune registrered device)
 az login --service-principal -u $SP_ID -p $SP_PW --tenant $TENANT
-# or if you just want to use your AAD account and your computer is registered in Intune
+# OR if you just want to use your AAD account and your computer is registered in Intune
 az login

 # Set the current subscription to MAD Platform